 The underwriters propose to offer the common stock directly to the public initially at the offering price set forth on the cover page of this prospectus supplement.
-The underwriters may offer the common stock to securities dealers at that price less a concession not in excess of \$ per share.
-Securities dealers may reallow a concession not in excess of \$ per share on sales to certain other brokers or dealers.
+The underwriters may offer the common stock to securities dealers at that price less a concession not in excess of \$0.19808 per share.
 The underwriters reserve the right to reject any order for the purchase of shares.
 If all of the shares are not sold at the public offering price, the underwriters may change the offering price and other selling terms.